SaulDoesCode/rilti.js/README.md

 #### Plugins:
 * rilti-tilt.js - compact mouse motion based element tilting effect, based on vanilla-tilt.js
 * rilti-utils.js - set of useful features and things which could have been part of rilti.js but is doesn't need to be
-* rilti-webcomponents.js - Tiny wrapper for WebComponents that removes the bullshit and makes it easier
-* rilti-model.js - a Model system that makes it easy to work with data and monitor changes, Highly WIP

 #### planned features
 * offer collection of useful optional plugins